sriyavemuri/My-Shell/README.md

 Given at least two integer inputs, the program will add them all together and return the sum as an integer.
 ### product.c
 Given at least two integer inputs, the program will multiply them all together and return the product as an integer.
+### file1, file2, and file3.txt
+All three of these text files have different integers.

+## batchtest
+All of these files are Interactive Mode test cases rewritten so that it can be tested in batch mode (see below).

+## testDir/subDir
+Directory with subdirectory subDir that consists of three files.
+### file1, file2, and file3.txt
+All three of these text files have the line "This is <filename>!" where filename is replaced with file1, file2, or file3 respectively.

+## signal_test.c
+Used to test error messaging for signals (specifically the exact output for error messaging).

+# TEST OUTPUT FILES
+## testoutput
+All of the files in here are outputs for interactive mode tests
+## batchoutput
+All of the files in here are outputs for batch mode tests

-# INTERACTIVE MODE
+# INTERACTIVE MODE TEST CASES

 The following test cases utilize the simple C files written in the testcfiles directory.
 Each test case's result is outputted to their respective .txt file in the testoutput folder.
-The expected result and the actual result in the terminal is below.
-Please note that all of the results were preceeded with mysh> and additionally, the shell upon startup said "Welcome to my shell!"
-Upon exitting, it said, "mysh: exiting".
+The expected result and the actual result in the terminal is below. *Please note that all of the results were preceeded with mysh> and additionally, the shell upon startup said "Welcome to my shell!"
+Upon exitting, it said, "mysh: exiting".*

 ## Test Case 1 - Redirection Test 01
     ./testcfiles/generateatest 10 > testoutput/test1output.txt